hell-sh/php-chromium/README.md

-# pac — php asynchronous chromium
+# php-chromium

 A library to fool around with Chromium asynchronously.

-> composer require hell-sh/pac:dev-master
+> composer require hell-sh/chromium:dev-master